Frequently Asked Questions

-Before work begins, our clients receive an editorial agreement spelling out all the details of the project, including the schedule, fee, and definitions of the services to be provided.
-Any questions you have will be resolved at this time, before we start working.
+Before work begins, you will receive an editorial agreement spelling out all the details of the project, including the schedule, fee, and definitions of the services to be provided.
+We can resolve any questions you have at that time, before work begins.

 How does payment work?

 You will pay a 25% deposit at the time you schedule the project to reserve the dates.
 A second payment of 25% is due when work begins, and the balance 50% payment is due when I return the manuscript evaluation to you.
 I accept payments via PayPal.

 Do you write with red pencil, just like all those famous editors in the movies?